 Because emergency savings is a special savings that you shouldn't use for other things except emergency things, you can lock your emergency fund in a Locked Pocket in the Jago application.

-In addition to making your emergency fund safe from being used for other needs, Locked Pocket also provides interest up to 4% p.a., depending on the amount of money you lock and how long you lock it.
+In addition to making your emergency fund safe from being used for other needs, Locked Pocket also provides interest up to 4.75% p.a.

 3. Save for retirement